How do you use tomato cages? Tomatoes get heavy once they bear fruits and need to be supported.

 Tomatoes near the soil get dirty and attract pests, fungi, and bacteria.

 By putting a cage around your plant, you offer it support from wind, rain, and its weight.
 You can press into the ground most round tomato cages that have three legs.

 The legs provide the cage more support than if it sat straight on the ground.

-So, when placing your cages, be sure they are firmly set so that they can offer the most support to your plants.
+So, when placing your cages, be sure they are firmly set to offer the most support to your plants.

-For example, if you make your cages from four by four, wire fencing, or other material, be sure you stake the cages to the ground to keep them stable.
+For example, if you make your cages from four-by-four, wire fencing, or other material, be sure you stake them to the ground to keep them stable.

 A tomato cage will help you keep your plant off the ground, which will help keep it from getting too wet and dirty.

 When tying branches to the cage, you can use zip ties, soft pieces of cloth, or anything else you might have.
 Tie the branches loosely and give them room to move and grow.